ODIN-fire/odin-rs/README.md

   1. [Git](https://git-scm.com/) - the version control system that is by now ubiqitous

-  2. [Rust toolchain](https://www.rust-lang.org/tools/install) - we recommend to manage the toolchain via `rustup` At this point ODIN-RS uses the nightly toolchain, which can be enabled via `rustup default nightly`
+  2. [Rust toolchain](https://www.rust-lang.org/tools/install) - we recommend to manage the toolchain via `rustup` At this point ODIN-RS uses the nightly toolchain.
+To get, (locally) install `rustup` and switch to the nightly toolchain execute:

+     ```shell
+     $> curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
+     ...
+     $> rustup default nightly
+     ```

+     Periodic updates of the toolchain can be done by executing `rustup update`

   3. [GDAL](https://gdal.org/) - this platform specific native library for handling geospatial data is required by the `odin_gdal` crate and should be installed through respective package managers for your operating system